reifjulian/dobatch/README.md

 MAX_STATA_JOBS = max(floor(c(processors_mach) / c(processors_lic)) + 1, 2)
 ```

-For example, suppose you are running Stata MP 8 on a server with 64 processors.
-By default, `dobatch` will not launch the do-file until there are at least 7 available processors and fewer than 9 active Stata MP processes.
+For example, on a server with 64 processors running Stata MP 8, `dobatch` will not launch the do-file until at least 7 processors are available and the total number of active Stata MP jobs, *including the session calling `dobatch`*, is fewer than 9.
+If no other processes are running on the server, this allows up to 8 do-files to run in parallel in the background.

 The following global macros can be used to adjust the default settings: